opensearch-project/OpenSearch/CONTRIBUTING.md

 qa project, open a PR and be ready to discuss options.

 #### `server`
-The server component of Elasticsearch that contains all of the modules and plugins.
+The server component of RENAMEME that contains all of the modules and plugins.
 Right now things like the high level rest client depend on the server but we'd like to fix that in the future.

 #### `test`
 Our test framework and test fixtures.
 We use the test framework for testing the server, the plugins, and modules, and pretty much everything else.
-We publish the test framework so folks who develop Elasticsearch plugins can use it to test the plugins.
+We publish the test framework so folks who develop RENAMEME plugins can use it to test the plugins.
 The test fixtures are external processes that we start before running specific tests that rely on them.